yereverluvinunclebert/Panzer-Tank-Network-Out-Gauge-Xwidget/README.md

 ![panzer-network-photo-1000](https://github.com/yereverluvinunclebert/Panzer-Tank-Network-Out-Gauge-Xwidget/assets/2788342/d8c7a31a-8c23-456b-a982-720c3e4021b4)

-This Panzer OUT widget is an attractive dieselpunk Yahoo widget for your desktop.
+This Panzer OUT widget is an attractive dieselpunk Xwidget for your desktop.
 It is a simple Network  usage gauge.
 The Network OUT gauge displays Network usage going out of your desktop/laptop.
 Functional and gorgeous at the same time.
 This Widget is a moveable widget that you can move anywhere around the desktop as you require.
 I created for the World of Tanks and War Thunder communities.
 The graphics are my own, I took original inspiration from a clock face by Italo Fortana.

 This Widget is a moveable widget that you can move anywhere around the desktop as you require.